croian/mouseless/README.md

 ## Discussion

-Have a question that isn't answered by the [documentation](https://github.com/croian/mouseless-issues/blob/main/mouseless_documentation.md), and hasn't been asked in the [issue tracker](https://github.com/croian/mouseless-issues/issues)?
+Have a question that isn't answered by the [documentation](https://github.com/croian/mouseless-issues/blob/main/mouseless_documentation.md)?

 Want to share techniques or config files?